Skip to content

 12. Quail Egg Farming

-Commercial quail farming is all about raising quails commercially for the purpose of profitable eggs and meat production.
-In Nigeria, quail farming is playing an important role in fulfilling the daily family nutrition demands and earning living.
+Commercial quail farming is all about raising quails commercially for profitable eggs and meat production.
+In Nigeria, quail farming plays an important role in fulfilling the daily family nutrition demands and earning a living.
 The quail egg farming business in Nigeria is worth considering for its untapped potential.

 13. Shrimp Farming